-We have prepared the table, the paragraph immediately following this paragraph, and the related notes based on information supplied to us by the selling unitholders on or prior to September 23, 2015.
+We have prepared the table, the paragraph immediately following this paragraph, and the related notes based on information supplied to us by the selling unitholders.
 We have not sought to verify such information.
 Additionally, some or all of the selling unitholders may have sold or transferred some or all of the common units listed below in exempt or non-exempt transactions since the date on which the information was provided to us.
-Other information about the selling unitholders may change over time
+Other information about the selling unitholders may change over time.